docker-ci/tutorials/nginx_mongo_node/tutorial.md

 	link    : testapp -> testapp
 ```

-As i mentioned many times - we want to start off with cleaning up old containers
+As i mentioned before - we want to start off with cleaning up old containers

 ```python
 @cleanup
 ```

-Next, let's add some database for our application
+Next, let's add some database to our application

 ```python
 @run